Our hearts are with the victims of the Los Angeles fires. We pray for our first responders and fire teams as they battle to contain the devastation.

 • Insufficient Evidence: Challenging the adequacy of evidence presented by the prosecution to prove the fraudulent act.

 An experienced criminal defense attorney can develop a tailored defense strategy based on the facts of the case, leading to a dismissal, reduced charges or alternative sentencing.
+If a licensed professional is accused of fraud in connection with their work, they may face disciplinary action from their licensing board; in such situations, a Professional License Defense Attorney can provide crucial legal representation to defend both the fraud case and the licensing issue.

 Impact of a Fraud Conviction